helje5/MVCS/README.md

 If any VC or View in the stack modifies the store, the VC will update accordingly.

-The second thing to note it the `@Published var animation`.
+The second thing to note is the `@Published var animation`.
-That was an `@State` of a `View` before.
+That was a `@State` of the `View` before.
 In our VC setup, state generally does not belong into View's.

 Then there comes an `init`, another important part in the VC setup.
 It makes the `task` (aka `onAppear`) modifier superfluous.
 Because ViewController's are setup explicitly and have identity (they are objects in the presentation hierarchy), the flow is always clear and initialization can be done when necessary.
+Initialization shouldn't be a side effect.

 What follows are the `removeImage` and `clearAllImages` actions that are hooked up directly to the `Button`s and modify the store.